happyren/happyren.github.io/_posts/2018-07-28-intro-internet.md

 tag: fundamental
 ---

-> This short article would briefly introduce relative topics about computer networks.

 Machines are connected, through network, and as I mentioned in my previous post, it is a very common way for one to exploit machines now and in the coming days.
 Learn fundamentals about the computer network is essential for security researher.

 ## Reference Models